Sorry, you need to enable JavaScript to visit this website.

 See how Dr Verstovsek assesses patients for thrombotic risk

-Watch Srdan Verstovsek, MD, PhD, discuss how white blood cell (WBC) counts >11 × 109/L and hematocrit (Hct) levels of ≥45% should be closely monitored when considering thrombotic risk in patients with polycythemia vera (PV).
+Watch Srdan Verstovsek, MD, PhD, discuss how WBC counts >11 × 109/L and Hct levels of ≥45% should be closely monitored when managing for the risk of thrombosis in patients with PV.

 See how Dr Verstovsek assesses patients for thrombotic risk

-Watch Srdan Verstovsek, MD, PhD, discuss how white blood cell (WBC) counts >11 × 109/L and hematocrit (Hct) levels of ≥45% should be closely monitored when considering thrombotic risk in patients with polycythemia vera (PV).
+Watch Srdan Verstovsek, MD, PhD, discuss how WBC counts >11 × 109/L and Hct levels of ≥45% should be closely monitored when managing for the risk of thrombosis in patients with PV.

 Hct levels ≥45% carry a serious risk in PV1